pamnyb0/pamnyb0/README.md

 🌟 About Me:

-Aspiring Web Developer currently studying at TUC Sweden AB – Yrkeshögskola in the Web Development Program. 🚀 Passionate about creating functional, aesthetic, and user-focused websites.
+Aspiring Web Developer currently studying at TUC Yrkeshögskola in the Web Development Program. 🚀 Passionate about creating functional, aesthetic, and user-focused websites.
 Skilled in HTML, CSS, JavaScript, C#, and SQL.
 Experienced with modern web development frameworks such as ASP.NET Core, Razor Pages, MVC, Blazor, and Entity Framework Core.
 Strong foundation in Object-Oriented Programming (OOP), Test-Driven Development (TDD), and Agile methodologies.

 Also familiar with CMS and publishing tools including WordPress, WooCommerce, and Umbraco.